 - Add the egg, vanilla, and sorghum syrup and beat for 20-30 seconds until combined.

-- In a separate bowl, add the remaining cookie dough ingredients and mix on low speed just until combined.
+- Add the remaining cookie dough ingredients to a separate bowl and stir with a wire whisk to combine.
+Add to the butter and egg mixture and mix on low speed just until combined.
 Cover the bowl tightly with plastic wrap and refrigerate for at least 8 hours, or overnight.

 - Preheat the oven to 350 degrees and cover a couple of baking sheets with parchment paper.
 Combine the turbinado or sanding sugar and cinnamon in a small bowl.